Battle of Perire: Prelude

 In the late 13th century BC, a famine in Libya compelled many of the tribes in the region to unite under the leadership of a chief known as Meryey.
-The Libyan alliance included Tjehenu and Meshwesh.
+The Libyan alliance included the Tjehenu and Meshwesh.
 Together these tribes prepared to invade Egypt.
 Their exact intentions are unclear but they most likely wished to conquer territory within the borders of Egypt, including Memphis.
 Meryey's coalition probably numbered tens of thousands; this force possibly included not just warriors but also their families and possessions such as cattle and portable wealth.
 However, the Egyptian plunder lists compiled after the Battle of Perire mention only the family of King Meryey, and no other women or children.
 This omission is notable, given that the Egyptian records describe the spoils in extensive detail, including even minor items such as arrowheads.
 Thus, historian Konstantinos Kopanias argued that the invading force consisted mainly of soldiers, rather than large groups of dependants.
 Furthermore, the Libyans allied with or hired a substantial contingent of Sea Peoples, including Shekelesh, Teresh, Ekwesh, Lukka, and Sherden; members of the last group also served in the Egyptian military.
 The Libyans possibly used their wealth, gained through control of trade from Central Africa to the Mediterranean Sea, to hire the Sea Peoples as mercenaries.